solidi/writing/29-what-is-a-principal-engineer-anyway.md

 **Exert external influence.** The community recognizes principal engineers for their technical expertise and [knowledge sharing](https://dev.to/solidi/how-to-crush-your-next-team-demo-2bb5).
 They present practices, innovations, and inventions inside and outside of the organization.

-**They partner with leadership on recruiting.** While principal engineers present to the community, they partner with management to find new potential talent in developer communities.
+**They partner with leadership on recruiting.** While principal engineers present to a broad audience, they partner with management to find new potential talent in developer communities.
 They recruit for talent at developer conferences and meetups.

 **They mentor all engineers.** Principal engineers mentor engineers to take them to the next level of their careers.
 They create an environment to allow them to grow.
 For those that are junior, they mentor.
 For those who are senior, they coach.